A simple vegan tabouli recipe made with Amaranth grain that takes minutes to make and can be the perfect healthy lunch or an easy side dish.

 - Barley – Barley is slightly denser in texture and its a tad larger in size.
 However, it would still be delicious with parsley in a tabbouleh recipe.
 Check out my barley pilaf recipe for a completely different way of using this grain.

-– Orzo – This is more of an outside-the-box ingredient to use in a tabbouleh recipe.
+- Orzo – This is more of an outside-the-box ingredient to use in a tabbouleh recipe.
 I have never tried in a recipe like that.
-Since I know how great it tastes in soup, I am confident that cooked orzo will work in a tabbouleh recipe.
+Since I know how great it tastes in soup and with cauliflower, I am confident that cooked orzo will work in a tabbouleh recipe.
 Try it and let me know how it turns out.

 - Wash the parsley bunch thoroughly